 Washington, DC has a robust theater scene with dozens of performing arts venues around the region.
-Downtown alone is home to three marquis playhouses: historic Ford’s Theatre, Warner Theatre and National Theatre.
+Downtown alone is home to three marquee playhouses: historic Ford’s Theatre, Warner Theatre and National Theatre.
 With those three powerhouse players right downtown, a popular night out for Washingtonians is dinner and a show.
 If you’ve got tickets, there are a number of great pre- or post-theater-friendly restaurants within walking distance.

 Old Ebbitt Grill is a tourist attraction on its own with its presidential roots and century-old history.
 The restaurant was founded as a saloon in 1856 and since then has moved and expanded, serving drinks to many presidents along the way.
 Today, it’s a popular spot for both DC’s movers and shakers and out-of-towners.
 Pop in for a pre-theater meal to check off two must-dos in DC.

 Occidental Grill & Seafood and The Hamilton are also popular spots for theater-bound diners.
 The Occidental is located inside the Willard InterContinental, which is one of the city’s most historic (and luxe!) hotels, while The Hamilton offers a great late-night menu (and has a live music venue of its own in its basement).
 And Belgian chef Robert Wiedmaier’s Brasserie Beck and Central Michel Richard both offer prix-fixe theater menus at their award-winning restaurants.

 The country’s most famous address, 1600 Pennsylvania Avenue, sits just outside DC’s downtown border, making the neighborhood a big draw for chefs catering to the city’s power players.
 Restaurateur Ashok Bajaj stops in nightly to welcome his guests to The Oval Room, a Washington institution that has played host to both former presidents Bill Clinton and George H.W.
 Bush, along with a long list of other notables.
-The ultimate DC power couple, President and Mrs. Obama have made the one-block trip from the White House to Equinox, where chef Todd Gray rose to fame for sourcing only local ingredients.
-The First Lady has also dined nearby with friends at Joe’s Seafood, Prime Steak & Stone Crab, Richard Sandoval’s Toro Toro, Boss Shepherd's, as well as Ottoman Taverna.
+Former President Barack Obama and Michelle Obama made the one-block trip from the White House to Equinox, where chef Todd Gray rose to fame for sourcing only local ingredients.
+The former first lady has also dined nearby with friends at Joe’s Seafood, Prime Steak & Stone Crab, Richard Sandoval’s Toro Toro and Ottoman Taverna.

 Downtown DC Dining Map